 The International Institute of Civil Society (MISO) is an independent, not-for-profit non-governmental organization (Foundation) established by Mateusz Komorowski on the 13th of January of 2012 in Warsaw.
 The Institute’s motto is Together We Can Do More.
-It is not bound by religious beliefs or aimed at generating profit – it acts as a non-profit organisation, pro bono publico.
+It is not bound by religious beliefs or aimed at generating profit – it acts as a non-profit organisation, pro publico bono.

 The aim of the International Institute of Civil Society is to promote the idea of Civil Society, encourage citizens to take part in public activities and engage them to actively participate in civil and economic activities of the state, in particular by: